-All faculty, staff and students of the University are required and expected to obey the laws and legal agreements governing software use.
+All faculty, staff and student of the University are required and expected to obey the laws and legal agreements governing software use.
 Failure to do so can lead to monetary damages and/or criminal penalties for the individual violator.
 Because such violations are also against University policies and rules, disciplinary action will be taken as appropriate.

 You will use the software applications listed below, all of which will be provided to you.
-It will not be necessary for you to purchase any software for this course.
+It will not be necessary for you to purchase any software.

-- The Microscoft Office products Excel, Word and PowerPoint will be used to will be used to graph and analyze data, and create reports and presentations.
-All UF students have free access to these applications and you should become familiar with their basic use. - Arduino will be used for data acquisition and instrument control. - NIH ImageJ will be used for image acquisition and analysis. - R and RStudio will be used for graphical analysis and mathematical modeling.
+- The Microscoft Office products Excel, Word and PowerPoint will be used to graph and analyze data, and create reports and presentations.
+All UF students have free access to these applications and you should become familiar with the basic use of these applications. - Arduino will be used for data acquisition and instrument control. - NIH ImageJ will be used for image acquisition and analysis. - R and RStudio will be used for graphical analysis and mathematical modeling.